The river calls us as we sit at home and wonder

-So now that we’re all sheltered in place and self-quarantining against the COVID-19 virus, can we actually go outside and play?
+So now that we’re all sheltered in place and self-quarantining against COVID-19, can we actually go outside and play?

 While city parks close across the state and our options for playing outdoors dwindle, there’s one place that calls us, beckons us to her banks.